dheat23/dh-news-server/README.md

 ## Summary ##

-This repo serves as the backend API for a news website, with functionality like getting articles and comments, posting and deleting comments, etc. See some example requests and responses in the [Usage](#usage) section.
+Northcoders News API serves as the backend for a news website.
+The project consists of an API built using ExpressJS, which interacts with and serves content from a PostgreSQL database.
+The API was built using a TDD approach, with Jest and Supertest used for unit and integration testing.
+Husky was used for pre-commit hooks to ensure only tested code is committed.
+Functionality includes:
+* Getting an array of articles, with filtering and ordering queries
+* Getting individual articles and patching the number of votes
+* Getting an array of comments for an individual article and patching the number of votes
+* Getting an array of users, or an individual user
+* Getting an array of topics

+See the full list of API endpoints in the [Usage](#usage) section.

 ## Getting Started ##